 Audio tip – if more than one person joins an online meeting from the same room, please make sure that the volume and mic is turned up on just one device, or everyone will hear feedback or echoing sounds.

 Video – you don’t need to use video, but we encourage you to use it at our mid-week meetings.
 It’s going to be hard not meeting together in person, and video is something that really does help keep people together.

 At minimum you’ll see live video of the person leading the meeting and/or teaching, and you’ll see the names of everyone that has joined online.

 If meeting online, we plan for our Sunday morning services to follow a similar format to usual – we will open in prayer, followed by a 5-minute devotional based on the words to a worship song, notices, sharing time, prayer time, and Bible study (typically including scripture slides just as you would see in the church building).
 Sunday evening services will be similarly tweaked.

-Online versions of Home group, Men’s Bible study and Lifestyle will follow an identical format to usual – just via online meetings.
+Online versions of Home group, Men’s Bible study, Lifestyle and our prayer meeting will follow an identical format to usual – just via online meetings.
 We encourage you to join in the discussion as if we are all in the same room.

 If you have notifications enabled, you’ll get a message letting you know when online meetings start.
 Start times will remain the same as when we meet in person, with the exception of our Sunday morning meetings which will start at 11am.

 Sim will be on hand to help – simply get in touch via 07515 358 278 or via firstname.lastname@example.org.
 He can help test that your device is working for audio and/or video – however it’s best to do that well in advance of church meetings, rather than in the 15 minutes before as he’ll be making sure everything else is ready to go.